 Normally we do adopt, implement, and pass these on—but we can change all that!
 Even if our destiny were written in our DNA, we can rewrite it by espousing diet, lifestyle, and environmental changes to switch on genes that promote health and switch off genes that lead to diseases.
-This is accomplished through epigenetic cancer therapies.
+This is accomplished through epigenetic therapy.

-Epigenetics refers to the study of long-term changes in gene expression, which may or may not be inherited.
+Epigenetics (epigenetic therapy) refers to the study of long-term changes in gene expression, which may or may not be inherited.
 Diseases such as cancer have been suspected of turning genes on or off and allowing for cancer to go undetected by the immune system.
 The exciting news is the research shows, inherited or not, the gene expression can change back in one generation through lifestyle changes.

 We all know you can shorten your own life if you smoke or overeat, however what you may not know is that those same behaviors can also predispose your unborn children to smoke or overeat.
 This occurs because our bad habits can program our genes to work against us.
 However, by improving our habits we can epigenetically reprogram genes to work for us with the added advantage that we will bestow upon our next generation a better epigenome.